Project Quick Facts

 Current Activities

 The project entered the permitting phase with the submittal of an Article VII Application to the New York Public Service Commission in March 2025.
 Survey work along the transmission corridor continues, including geotechnical investigations (soil borings) are underway.
-Project team members will be on site, reviewing the corridor starting in Mary 2025.
 Sites for potential construction yards (marshalling or laydown yards) continue to be under evaluation.